ndejong/terraform-digitalocean-opnsense-image/README.md

 The hostname applied to this digitalocean-droplet within the image build process only.
 * default = "opnsense-cloud-image-builder"

-### self_destruct
-Cause the Droplet used to create the snapshot image to self destruct itself once complete.
-* default = 1

 ### digitalocean_image
 The DigitalOcean image to use as the base for this digitalocean-droplet.
 * default = "freebsd-11-1-x64"